jaunt/EJS-Site-Builder-Docs/airfry/data/md/guide/shortcodes.md

 ## Youtube Example

 Let's say you wanted a shortcode for a youtube video.
+First you save this somewhere in your airfry/templates folder:

 **youtube.ejs**